jakartaee/query/README.md

     classDef core fill:#F8F7F7,stroke:#1D5183,stroke-width:2px,color:#1D5183
     classDef spec fill:#ffffff,stroke:#999,stroke-width:1px,color:#1D5183
 ```
-> ⚠️ **Note**
-> While [Jakarta Data][] primarily targets the Core language, it may also support
-> the Extended language if its implementation is based on [Jakarta Persistence][].

-The language is closely based on the existing query languages defined by
-Jakarta Persistence and Jakarta Data, and is backward compatible with both.

 Jakarta Query prioritizes clients written in Java.
 However, it is not by
 nature limited to Java, and implementations in other sufficiently Java-like